Where are the ‘I amsterdam’ letters? The complete selfie guide

 If ticking off the I amsterdam letters is number one on your Dutch bucket list, this is for you!

-Just outside Arrivals 1 is a permanent set of the letters you crave to get your trip to the Netherlands off to a cracking start.
+Just outside Arrivals 1 in Schipol is a permanent set of the letters to satisfy your craving to snap a picture and start your trip to the Netherlands with a bang.

-And, just in time for Summer, the airport has polished up the landmark to make sure it can shine in your selfies. ✨
+The airport keeps the landmark polished to make sure it can shine in your selfies. ✨

 I amsterdam letters at Sloterplas Lake

-The Sloterplas letters also help make up a free-running course, so there may be some athletically inclined people getting in your way — or vice-versa.
+The Sloterplas also makes up a free-running course, so there may be some athletically inclined people getting in your way — or vice-versa. 😬

 I amsterdam letters on the road